Marcel0024/home-server/README.md

 * Tailscale
 * Watchtower
 * Grafana + Prometheus for monitoring
+* Portainer

 Everything is running in docker except Tailscale.
+All files asumes the local subnet is `192.168.2.0/24` and the gateway is on `192.168.2.100`.

 # Install docker